Royal Commission on Aboriginal Peoples: Final report

-The Report outlined a 20-year timeline for the implementation of identified recommendations.
-In 2016, during an interview regarding the conclusion of the 20-year period, Paul Chartrand, one of the Report commissioners, acknowledged not much had changed.
+The report outlined a 20-year timeline for the implementation of identified recommendations.
+In 2016, during an interview regarding the conclusion of the 20-year period, Paul Chartrand, one of the report commissioners, acknowledged not much had changed.

-Criticism
+Response

 Georges Erasmus denounced the historical role of the Roman Catholic Church in Canada in the forced assimilation of Aboriginal Peoples, citing the abandonment of indigenous languages, cultures and traditions.

-University of Manitoba professor Hymie Rubenstein commented about the report:It privileges unverifiable oral history over well-documented written accounts; makes no mention of periodic pre-contact hunger, starvation, or famine; only fleetingly refers to “violent death and cannibalism” and occasional warfare among the militaristic Iroquois; briefly comments on lethal conflict among the famously warlike Blackfoot; and buries pervasive West coast pre-contact slavery in a one-sentence footnote.

 Legacy

-Despite the majority of the RCAP recommendations remaining unimplemented, the Summary of the Final Report of the Truth and Reconciliation Commission of Canada credits the Report of the Royal Commission of Aboriginal Peoples with drawing the attention of non-Indigenous Canadians to the lived experiences of Indigenous peoples in Canada and redirecting the nature of related conversations.
+Despite the majority of the RCAP recommendations remaining unimplemented, the summary of the final report of the Truth and Reconciliation Commission of Canada credits the report of the Royal Commission on Aboriginal Peoples with drawing the attention of non-Indigenous Canadians to the lived experiences of Indigenous peoples in Canada and redirecting the nature of related conversations.
 The RCAP report also led to greater recognition in Western Canada of "the urgent need for preservation of Canada's Indigenous languages, many of which face extinction if current trends continue."
 In response to the threat of extinction, institutes for the revitalization of indigenous languages, including the Canadian Indigenous Languages and Literacy Development Institute (CILLDI), were established.
 Now based at the University of Alberta, CILLDI had attracted over 1,000 participants to its summer school programmes by 2016.